abulnaga1/personal-website/content/authors/admin/_index.md

 My research focuses on the design and fabrication of semiconductor nanophotonic devices for interfacing with quantum defects in diamond.
 With this platform I seek to explore key quantum communication network building block experiments such as spin-photon entanglement at telecom communication wavelengths.

 I received my BASc in Electrical Engineering at the University of British Columbia in Vancouver, Canada.
-My thesis work was performed under the superposition of
+My thesis work was performed under the supervision of
 [John Madden](https://www.ece.ubc.ca/faculty/john-madden) and investigated the fabrication of soft-electronics sensor for use in a smart bedsheet for the prevention of pressure ulcers in bedridden hospital patients.
 During my undergraduate studies I also worked with [Jorge Santiago-Aviles](https://www.seas.upenn.edu/directory/profile.php?ID=80) at the University of Pennsylvania on synthesizing biocompatible